Peacemaker season 2

-The second season of the American black comedy superhero television series Peacemaker is based on the eponymous character from DC Comics.
-While the first season is a spin-off from the DC Extended Universe (DCEU) film The Suicide Squad (2021), the second season is set in the DC Universe (DCU) which is a "soft reboot" of the DCEU.
-The season continues the story of jingoistic vigilante Chris Smith / Peacemaker, who finds an alternate dimension where his father and brother are still alive and the family together is a highly regarded superhero team.
+The second and final season of the American television series Peacemaker is based on the eponymous character from DC Comics.
+While the first season is a spin-off from the DC Extended Universe (DCEU) film The Suicide Squad (2021), the second season is part of the DC Universe (DCU), which is a "soft reboot" of the DCEU.
+The season continues the story of jingoistic vigilante Chris Smith / Peacemaker, who finds an alternate dimension where his father and brother are still alive and the family is a highly regarded superhero team.
 It is set after the events of the DCU film Superman (2025).
 It is produced by DC Studios with James Gunn as showrunner.

 John Cena stars as the titular character alongside Danielle Brooks, Freddie Stroma, Jennifer Holland, Steve Agee, Frank Grillo, and Robert Patrick.
 The season was ordered in February 2022, with Gunn set to write and direct all eight episodes.
 Filming was expected to begin in 2023, but work was put on hold when Gunn was made co-CEO of DC Studios and switched focus to Superman.
 The spin-off series Waller was then prioritized, but later delayed by the 2023 Hollywood labor disputes, and in March 2024 Gunn announced that the second season of Peacemaker would now release first.
 Some filming occurred the next month, taking place simultaneously with Superman at Trilith Studios in Atlanta, Georgia.
 Principal photography for the season took place from June to November.

 The season premiered on the streaming service HBO Max on August 21, 2025, and consisted of eight episodes.
-It received acclaim from critics who praised Cena's performance as well as the wider cast, though its conclusion received a more polarized response.
+The season received critical acclaim, with critics considering it superior to the first season and praising Gunn's writing, story, characters, emotional weight, themes, and Cena's performance; after Gunn announced there were no plans for a third season, reactions to the finale were polarizing.